code-review-checklists/java-concurrency/README.md

  ](#unsafe-concurrent-iteration)
  - [A non-thread-safe collection is *not* returned wrapped in `Collections.unmodifiable*()` from a getter in a thread-safe class?](#unsafe-concurrent-iteration)
- - [Non-trivial object is *not* returned from a getter in a thread-safe class?
+ - [Non-trivial mutable object is *not* returned from a getter in a thread-safe class?
  ](#concurrent-mutation-race)
  - [No separate getters to an atomically updated state?](#moving-state-race)
  - [No *check-then-act* race conditions (state used inside a critical section is read outside of